Skip to content

 • Updates affect future launches and profile resolutions.
 Already-running easy instances are not mutated in place.

-project easy profile create notes:
+project profile create notes:

 • --name and --specialist are required.
 The named profile targets exactly one existing specialist.

-• Optional birth-time defaults: --agent-name, --agent-id, --workdir, --auth, --prompt-mode {unattended|as_is}, --model, --reasoning-level, repeatable --env-set NAME=value, mailbox flags (--mail-transport {filesystem|stalwart}, --mail-principal-id, --mail-address, --mail-root, --mail-base-url, --mail-jmap-url, --mail-management-url), launch posture flags (--headless, --no-gateway, --gateway-port), managed-header flags (--managed-header, --no-managed-header, repeatable --managed-header-section SECTION=enabled|disabled), prompt-overlay flags (--prompt-overlay-mode {append|replace}, --prompt-overlay-text, --prompt-overlay-file), and memo-seed flags (--memo-seed-text, --memo-seed-file, --memo-seed-dir, --memo-seed-policy {initialize|replace|fail-if-nonempty}).
+• Optional birth-time defaults: --agent-name, --agent-id, --workdir, --auth, --prompt-mode {unattended|as_is}, --model, --reasoning-level, repeatable --env-set NAME=value, managed system-skill flags (--system-skill-set, --system-skill, --system-skills-mode {inherit|extend|replace|none}, --no-system-skills), mailbox flags (--mail-transport {filesystem|stalwart}, --mail-principal-id, --mail-address, --mail-root, --mail-base-url, --mail-jmap-url, --mail-management-url), launch posture flags (--headless, --no-gateway, --gateway-port), relaunch chat-session flags (--relaunch-chat-session-mode {new|tool_last_or_new|exact}, --relaunch-chat-session-id), managed-header flags (--managed-header, --no-managed-header, repeatable --managed-header-section SECTION=enabled|disabled), prompt-overlay flags (--prompt-overlay-mode {append|replace}, --prompt-overlay-text, --prompt-overlay-file), --gateway-mail-notifier-appendix-text, and memo-seed flags (--memo-seed-text, --memo-seed-file, --memo-seed-dir).

-• Omitting both managed-header flags on project easy profile create stores inherit, which falls back to the default enabled managed-header behavior later at launch time.
+• Omitting both managed-header flags on project profile create stores inherit, which falls back to the default enabled managed-header behavior later at launch time.

-• project easy profile remove removes only the profile definition.
+• project profile remove removes only the profile definition.
 It does not remove the specialist that the profile referenced.

-project easy instance launch notes:
+project agents launch notes:

 • Exactly one of --specialist or --profile is required.
 The two selectors are mutually exclusive.